-How do social and geographic inequalities in mental health, drug use and well-being develop?
+- How do social and geographical inequalities in mental health, drug use and well-being develop?

-How can we develop, tailor, and evaluate effective interventions in communities to promote good mental health and well-being in municipalities?
+- How can we develop, adapt and evaluate effective interventions promoting good mental health and well-being in municipalities?

-To address these questions, we examine sources of mental health on a variety of levels, such as genetic risk, neurocognitive development, the psychosocial environment, and the socio-cultural and political context.
+To answer these questions we investigate illness preventing and health promoting factors at many levels, including genetic risk, neurocognitive development, the psychosocial environment and socio-cultural and political contexts.

 We use several large longitudinal datasets combining register data, genetically informative data, neuroimaging data, and data collected by mobile applications.
 Moreover, we make use of geodata, large-scale repeated cross-sectional surveys, and ethnographic fieldwork.
 Together with relevant users and stakeholders, we conduct and evaluate interventions at the municipality level.